Vishvamitra: Textual background

 Historically, Viśvāmitra Gāthina was a Rigvedic rishi who was the chief author of Mandala 3 of the Rigveda.
 Viśvāmitra was taught by Jamadagni Bhārgava.
 He was the purohita of the Bharata tribal king Sudās, until he was replaced by Vasiṣṭha.
 He aided the Bharatas in crossing the Vipāśa and Śutudrī rivers (modern Beas and Sutlej).
-In later Hindu texts, Viśvāmitra and Vasiṣṭha have a long-standing feud, and scholars have stated they historically had a feud regarding the position of the Bharata purohita.
+In later Hindu texts, Viśvāmitra and Vasiṣhṭha have a long-standing feud, and scholars have stated they historically had a feud regarding the position of the Bharata purohita.
 However, this view has been criticized due to lack of internal evidence and the projection of later views onto the Rigveda.
 In post-Rigvedic literature Viśvāmitra becomes a mythical sage.

 Most of the stories related to Vishvamitra's life is narrated in the Valmiki Ramayana.
 Vishvamitra was a king in ancient India, also called Kaushika (descendant of Kusha) and belonged to Amavasu Dynasty.
-Vishwamitra was originally the King of Kanyakubja (modern day Kannauj).
-He was a valiant warrior and the great-grandson of a great king named Kusha.
+Vishvamitra was originally the King of Kanyakubja (modern day Kannauj).
+He was a valiant warrior and the great-grandson of a great king named Kushik.
 Valmiki Ramayana, prose 51 of Bala Kanda, starts with the story of Vishvamitra:

 His story also appears in various Puranas; however, with variations from Ramayana.
 Vishnu Purana and Harivamsha chapter 27 (dynasty of Amaavasu) of Mahabharata narrates the birth of Vishvamitra.
 According to Vishnu Purana, Kushanabha married a damsel of Purukutsa dynasty (later called as Shatamarshana lineage - descendants of the Ikshvaku king Trasadasyu) and had a son by name Gaadhi, who had a daughter named Satyavati (not to be confused with the Satyavati of Mahabharata).